AnnieCannons/dev-tools/README.md

+## Many thanks to the talented team at Girl Develop It for this course!!

 # Better Web Debugging: A Developer Tools Workshop

 Slides and course materials for GDI Burlington’s Developer Tools workshop.
 Developed by Rachael Arnold, based loosely on Alexandra Hoefinger’s GDI Philly class.